jlevy/og-equity-compensation/README.md

   most talented people are incentivized to work for the company by the prospect of their equity turning into large amounts of cash in the future.
-  The actual probability of life-changing lucre may be low (or at least, lower than you may think if your entire knowledge of startups is watching [“The Social Network”](https://en.wikipedia.org/wiki/The_Social_Network)).
+  The actual probability of life-changing lucre may be low (or at least, lower than you may think if your entire knowledge of startups is watching “[The Social Network](https://en.wikipedia.org/wiki/The_Social_Network))”.
   But even a small chance at “winning big” can itself be exciting or worth a lot to some people.
 - To align individuals’ incentives with the interests of the company:
   Even companies that can afford to pay lots of cash may prefer to give employees equity, so that employees work to increase the *future* value of the company.